 Stuart Forster reviews a stay at the Bandos Maldives Resort in the Maldives.

-Bandos Maldives resort is a 10-minute speed boat journey from Velana International Airport, which for international air travellers is the principal point of arrival into the Maldives.
+Bandos Maldives resort is a 10-minute speed boat journey from Velana International Airport, which for international air travellers is the principal point of arrival in the Maldives.

 Declaration: Stuart travelled to the Maldives to attend the World Travel Writers’ Conference organised by Maldives TV.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The resort was my base during the first World Travel Writers’ Conference, whose keynote sessions and panel discussions were held in the Bandos Maldives’ air-conditioned conference suite.

 During the welcome and orientation briefing at the Bandos Maldives Resort, I was served refreshing, cool coconut juice.
 Afterwards, those of us who’d just arrived were invited to hop aboard an electric buggy to be shown to our rooms.
 I was allocated a standard room a few paces back from the northeast shore of the compact island, which is just over 400 metres in diameter.

 Aerial photos show Bandos Island as being almost circular.
 The lush green core is ringed by a white, sandy beach and set in blue water.
 It would have been easy to walk across the island but, handily, the driver used the journey to point out the location of the swimming pool, mosque, gym and dive centre.